Hashir-Akbar/Learn-JavaScript/README.md

 ### 📖 Overview

 JavaScript Books is a resource designed to guide developers in building a solid foundation and advancing their JavaScript expertise.
-This list includes books from beginner fundamentals to expert-level insights.
+This list includes books from beginner fundamentals to expert-level.

 ---